syswonder/hvisor/README.md

 ### loongarch64

-- [x] Loongson 3A5000 with 7A2000 bridge
+- [x] Loongson 3A5000 and 7A2000 bridge chip
 - [ ] Loongson 3A6000

 ## Getting Started

-Please refer to the Quick Start Guide section of the hvisor documentation for detailed build and running tutorials for all supported platforms: [hvisor documentation](https://hvisor.syswonder.org/)
+Please refer to the hvisor documentation for the quick start guide, which includes build and run instructions for all supported platforms: [hvisor Documentation](https://hvisor.syswonder.org/)

 ## Roadmap

-- To support Android nonroot zone on NXP i.MX8MP hardware platform
+- Support for Android non-root on the NXP i.MX8MP hardware platform
-- To support hvisor on x86_64 architecture
+- Support for running hvisor on the `x86_64` architecture

-## Acknowledgement
+## Acknowledgments

 This project is based on [RVM1.5](https://github.com/rcore-os/RVM1.5) and [jailhouse](https://github.com/siemens/jailhouse).